Danny Langsdorf: New York Giants (NFL)

 On January 24, 2014, Langsdorf was hired by the New York Giants as their quarterbacks coach.
 Under his watch, quarterback Eli Manning completed a career-best 63.1 percent of his passes that season, as well as the second-highest passer rating and yardage of his career.

-Nebraska (NCAAF)
+Nebraska

 On January 15, 2015, Langsdorf was hired by the Nebraska Cornhuskers as their offensive coordinator and quarterbacks coach.

-Oregon (NCAAF)
+Oregon

 Langsdorf spent the 2018 season as an offensive analyst for the Oregon Ducks football program before joining Jeff Tedford's staff as their quarterbacks coach.

-Nevada (NCAAF)
+UNLV

 On January 9, 2020, Langsdorf was hired by former Oregon Ducks offensive coordinator and current UNLV head coach Marcus Arroyo to serve as the passing game coordinator and quarterbacks coach for the Rebels.

-Colorado (NCAAF)
+Colorado

 On March 4, almost two months after being hired by UNLV, Langsdorf departed the Rebels coaching staff to join Karl Dorrell's staff at Colorado.

-Temple (NCAAF)
+Temple

 In January 2022, Langsdorf was hired to be Stan Drayton's offensive coordinator at Temple.